-What started as a university research program during which hard work and living “under bridges” were the engine that kept it going, became the foundation of one of the prime providers for diagnostic testing, infrastructure monitoring, and nondestructive evaluation in the world.
+What began as university research became the foundation of one of the premiere providers for diagnostic testing, infrastructure monitoring, and nondestructive evaluation in the world.
+This occurred during the early stages of the personal computer and was a result of hard work, creativity, persistence and of course living “under bridges”.

 Starting Out 1988-1990